Dependency Injection

 - Lifecycle Management: Container handles creation and disposal automatically

 Dependency Injection is fundamental to modern .NET development.
 It's the backbone of ASP.NET Core's architecture and enables clean, testable, maintainable applications.
-Once you understand DI, you'll wonder how you ever coded without it.
+Understanding how DI works in .NET is fundamental when working with the framework.

 Further Reading: